seanthegeek/fortune-20-domain-survey/README.md

 The Fortune 20 list is sourced from [Wikipedia][wikipedia].
 The latest version published there at the time of this writing is from 2022, even though Forbes published their 2023 Fortune 500 list behind a paywall on June 5, 2023.

 Each company has many domains.
 The domains listed in this project are gathered based on brands and subsidiaries mentioned in public information, such as the SEC form 10-K annual report, available in [EDGAR][EDGAR].

-The domain lists published here do not include all of the domains related to these companies.
+The domain lists published here may not account for recent divestitures or similarly named companies, although I did my best to avoid such errors.
+The domain lists do not include all of the domains related to these companies.

 The list of domains is then processed using [checkdmarc][checkdmarc], which checks each domain for DNSSEC, a valid SPF record, a valid DMARC record, and more.